Adult Degree Program

 - Glen Ellyn, Illinois

-* Some coursework is only available online
+* Some or all major coursework is only available online

 You’re walking into Wal-Mart on a hot summer day, looking for some sunscreen to protect you from those UV rays that you know are just waiting to scorch your skin at the beach.
 You get mentally prepared for the long journey through endless aisles of products, and the triumph you’ll feel when you find the one you’re looking for.
 But wait—right as you enter the store you see a huge wall of shelves, glowing with heavenly splendor.
 On it sits a cornucopia of skin-saving salve from SPF 0 to 100.
 You pause for a second and look around for the hidden camera or banners denoting your personal customer appreciation day.
 But there are no antics, no confetti.
 Only sunscreen.